"boot from usb" Related Articles

 This ALL In One version of Pendrivelinux 2008 can be run from a USB thumbdrive either natively (as a stand alone Operating System at boot), or within Windows using qemu emulation.
 Moreover, the user can save installed software, changes, bookmarks, email, contacts and more automatically via a persistent loop image and then restore those changes upon subsequent qemu or native boots.
 This is a major breakthrough as the user can now run Pendrivelinux 2008 from a USB device even if the computer cannot natively boot from USB and still save changes persistently to be restored regardless of whether booting natively or from qemu.

-The following list of USB BIOS boot options have been thoroughly tested with various Linux USB installs.
+The following list of USB BIOS Boot Options have been thoroughly tested with various Linux USB installs.
 There may be others but this is meant to be a simple checklist to familiarize you with the boot options and which ones to use.
-Be sure to check back often as we will be constantly adding new information to this list over time.
+Be sure to check back often as I will be constantly adding new information to this list over time.